muratcakmak/kekocho/README.md

 ---

 ### Hosting
-  It is hosted on heroku.
+  Kekocho is hosted on heroku.
 According to heroku.com, "Heroku is a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud".

   Technology: Heroku